-The Citi Rewards + is a great no annual fee option for aspiring international travelers.
-It earns Citi Thank You (TY) points in two useful bonus categories and it can be a possible long-term keeper card.
-It’s also one of the best Citi cards for those with light to moderate spend and those who make lots of small purchases.
+The Citi Rewards + is a decent no annual fee credit card for aspiring international travelers.
+It earns Citi Thank You (TY) points in two useful bonus categories and can be a possible long-term keeper card.
+It’s also one of the best Citi credit cards for those with light spend and those who make lots of small purchases.

-This card has a sign-up bonus worth 15,000 TY points.
-The bonus can be earned after spending just $1,000 in the first 3 months.
+Plus, Citi is offering a sign-up bonus worth 15,000 TY points on this card.
+The bonus can be earned after spending just $1,000 within the first three months.
 This bonus is like that of the American Express Everyday cards and the Chase Freedom cards, but you’re earning TY points.

 Earning points is fantastic, but points earned are useless if you cannot redeem them for anything of value.
 You can redeem points for cash back, gift cards, and travel booked directly with Citi.
 Points are worth 1 cent per point (CPP) when redeemed all three ways.
 You also receive a 10% rebate bonus when you redeem points no matter how you redeem them.

 A major caveat with this card is that transfer partners are not directly available with the exception of Jet Blue.
 You can transfer points to Jet Blue at a 5:4 ratio.
 You will need a Premier or Prestige card to transfer your points.
-This is just like having either of the Chase Freedom cards without a Sapphire or Ink Business Preferred card.
+This is just like having a Chase Freedom Unlimited Card without a Sapphire or Ink Business Preferred Card.

 If you have a premium Citi card, you can transfer your points to the following partners: